avery-gfs/Computer-Science-3/log.md

   worse engagement.
 - Class should be taught in Python.
 Java doesn't lend itself well to exploring algorithms, and Python now gives us the ability to work with static types.
+- Present chessboard problem as lecture instead of assigning it